tsackton/taelgar/Campaigns/Cleenseau Campaign/Mechanics/House Rules.md

 - When targeted enemies with ranged attacks, including ranged spell attacks, if there are things in the way - including allies or other enemies - the target has half-cover (+2 to AC)
 ## Death and Dying

-When a PC drops to 0 or fewer HP, you gain the staggered condition.
+When a PC drops to 0 or fewer HP, you gain the dying condition.

-While staggered, the following rules apply:

-- You cannot take reactions, bonus actions, or actions (except for Disengage, Dodge, or Dash)
-- Your speed is halved
-- You automatically lose concentration on all spells or effects that require concentration
-- You lose the staggered condition when you gain any hit points

-If you take any additional damage while staggered, you gain the dying condition.
 While you have the dying condition, the following rules apply:

 - You cannot take actions, reactions, or bonus actions
 - Your speed is halved
 - You start each turn prone
 - Attacks against you have advantage
 - You have disadvantage on all saving throws
-- At the end of your turn you must make a DC 13 Constitution check.
-If you took damage the DC increases by 1 for each 3 full points of damage you take in the round.
+- At the end of your turn, if you did not take damage, you must make a DC 13 Constitution check.
-- If you fail the check, you fall unconscious
+- If you fail the check, you fall unconscious.
+If you took damage, you also fall unconscious
+- Each time you take damage while dying you suffer a wound

-Being both unconscious and dying represents bleeding out.
-From a rules perspective what happens here is undefined, but in general:
+Once you are unconscious, you make a death saving throw each turn.
+On three successes, you stabilize.
+For each failure, you gain a wound.
+Once you reach 6 wounds, from a rules perspective what happens here is undefined, but in general:
 - Further damage will usually result in death
-- The passage of time will usually result in stabilization at 1 HP, but usually with 4 or 5 wounds (see below)
+- The passage of time will usually result in stabilization at 1 HP

 #### Recovery from Dying